-900- Viking Tumulus Elaborate Viking funerals often involved ritual sacrifice of peasants, given large amounts of strong drink before their “roles.”
-The graves, ship shaped tumuli, with stone markers.
+900- Viking Tumulus Elaborate Viking funerals often involved ritual sacrifice of peasants, plenty of strong drink before their “roles.”
+The graves, ship shaped tumuli, were outlined with stone markers.

 1500- Aztecs were known to be celebrating the Day of the Dead

 - Inhabitant of Hawaii were known to bury the dead, then light a fire over it that must be maintained for ten